tiesen243/vercel.nvim/README.md

 require('vercel').setup({
-    -- NOTE: if your configuration sets vim.o.background in your configuration for Neovim, -- the following setting will do nothing, since it'll be overriden. theme = 'dark', -- String: 'dark' or 'light', determines the colorscheme used transparent = false, -- Boolean: Sets the background to transparent italics = {
+    -- NOTE: if your configuration sets vim.o.background in your configuration for Neovim, -- the following setting will do nothing, since it'll be overriden. transparent = false, -- Boolean: Sets the background to transparent italics = {
         comments = true, -- Boolean: Italicizes comments